-The electronic currency can be converted into other curoptical disk drive, or the like, located on the Internet terminal 55 rencies by setting an exchange rate for the electronic currency relative to real currencies or to other electronic currencies originating from other CIAs, providing the electronic currency to be exchanged to an exchange agent, for invalidation by a CIAS, and receiving from said exchange agent the exchanged currency after a corresponding amount has been sent by the CIAS to the account of the exchange agent.
+The electronic currency can be converted into other currencies by setting an exchange rate for the electronic currency relative to real currencies or to other electronic currencies originating from other CIAs, providing the electronic currency to be exchanged to an exchange agent, for invalidation by a CIAS, and receiving from said exchange agent the exchanged currency after a corresponding amount has been sent by the CIAS to the account of the exchange agent.
 In the case that the exchange agent is a CIAS, all transactions are effected directly from and to the user's data storage areas and/or physical accounts.